fffeiip/challenge-001/README.md

     *   Pagination to handle large datasets.
 *   **PDF Export**: Generate a PDF "spec sheet" for any weapon record.
 *   **Navigation**: Easily navigate from a weapon to its store, and from a store to its list of weapons.

+## Bonus Features Implemented

+This project goes beyond the core requirements by implementing several optional bonus features, significantly enhancing its functionality and developer experience.

+### 1. Fully Dockerized Environment

+A complete `docker-compose` environment is provided for a seamless, one-command setup.
+This eliminates the need for manual local server configuration.

+*   **Services**: Includes pre-configured services for the Apache/PHP application (`app`), a MySQL database (`db`), and a `phpmyadmin` container for easy database management.
+*   **Automated Setup**: Running `docker-compose up -d` automatically builds the PHP image, installs Composer dependencies, and runs the database setup scripts (`db:setup`).
+*   **Health Checks**: The application container waits for the database to be healthy before starting, preventing startup race conditions and connection errors.

+### 2. CSV Import/Export for Weapons

+The weapons inventory can be managed in bulk via CSV, a powerful feature for data migration and external editing.

+*   **Export**: From the weapons list, the currently filtered and sorted data can be exported to a CSV file.
+*   **Import**: A user-friendly form allows uploading a CSV file to create new weapons or update existing ones (matched by `serial_number`).
+*   **Template & Validation**: A downloadable CSV template is provided to ensure correct formatting.
+The import process includes robust server-side validation for file structure and data integrity, providing clear, line-by-line feedback on any errors.

+### 3. Bulk PDF Export

+Multiple weapon spec sheets can be exported at once, a significant time-saver for administrative tasks.

+*   **Multi-Select**: Users can select multiple weapons from the list using checkboxes.
+*   **ZIP Archive**: The selected weapon details are generated as individual, well-formatted PDFs and bundled into a single downloadable ZIP archive for convenience.

+### 4. Store Autocomplete Search

+To enhance usability, the weapon creation and editing forms feature a live autocomplete search for stores.

+*   **Dynamic Search**: As a user types a store name, an AJAX request is sent to a dedicated JSON endpoint (`/weapons/store-autocomplete`).
+*   **REST-like Endpoint**: The server responds with a JSON list of matching stores, which are then displayed to the user, providing a fast and intuitive way to link a weapon to a store.

 ## Technical Stack